RJWright25/hydroflow/README.md

 hydroflow/src_physics includes low-level functions for conversions (utils.py), and a function to perform the analysis of galaxies and surrounding gas flows (galaxy.py)

 ### run
 hydroflow/run contains the routines to separate cosmological boxes into sub-volumes and run the analysis -- the key script is execute.py.
 There are also some routines to submit job arrays per different HPC system architectures.
 The execute.py script will run the analysis for galaxies in a given subvolume of a cosmological box (defined by nslice and ivol).
-Splitting the analysis this way makes the problem "embarrassingly parallel", though the best way to parellelise the operation for each subvolume (e.g. via job arrays or at a node level) will depend on the HPC scheduler and architecture.
+Splitting the analysis this way makes the problem "embarrassingly parallel", though the best way to parellelise the operation for each subvolume will depend on the HPC scheduler and architecture.